What is Nutritional Therapy?

 PG Dip (Nutritional Therapy), MBANT

 Clarissa passionately believes that the food we eat has a huge impact on our health and wellbeing.
-In order to learn more about how it can be used therapeutically, she also trained and qualified as a Nutritional Therapist at the Northern College of Acupuncture (NCA).
-She is accredited by the Complementary and Natural Health Council (CNHC) and registered with the British Association for Applied Nutrition and Nutritional Therapy (BANT).
+In order to learn more about how it can be used therapeutically, she trained and qualified as a Nutritional Therapist at the Northern College of Acupuncture (NCA).
+She is accredited by the Complementary and Natural Health Council (CNHC) and registered with the British Association for Nutrition and Lifestyle Medicine (BANT).
 See what it means to be BANT- Registered Nutritional Therapist here.

 The Nolan Nutrition commitment to you